jgoos/home-lab-as-code/ansible/README.md

 # Ansible

 > **note:** The `inventory/hosts` and `ansible.cfg` are created and managed by terraform.
-On creation of a new virtual machine, the ssh finger print is removed from known_hosts.
+On creation of a new virtual machine, the ssh fingerprint is removed from known_hosts.

 ## Collections